NadifoIsmail/Learning-progress-tracker-app/README.md

 ## Known Bugs
 The application works perfectly well, with no bugs.
 ## Technologies Used
-HTML, CSS AND Bootstrap, JS,JSON-server
+HTML, CSS AND Bootstrap, JS, json-server
 ## Support and contact details
 email:: nadifo.ismail@student.moringaschool.com
 ### License